claytonwramsey/www/_posts/2023-09-17-sixtyfourelo.md

 To take advantage of this, chess engines use a _transposition table_: a glorified hash-map from positions to useful evaluation data.
+If all you care about is the high-level algorithms, you can treat it like a hash-map and call that a day.
+However, since you've bothered to read this far, I think you might like to hear about the internal details of my transposition table's implementation.
 In my engine, every entry in the map stores the evaluation, search depth, best move, and some other extra data.